sarahpazik/software-design-vu/docs/assignment3.md

 rather than the initial start room, re-initializes their inventory with their current items, and restarts the clock against the time limit based on the time they already spent in the game.

+An additional strategy we followed to implement the recommendations in our feedback was to create separate classes for all of our different actions.
+This allowed us to better organize all of the code relating to each action, as well as remove a long and extremely complicated switch statement we had in the original **Action** class.

+Another effort in simplifying and organizing our code was made in implementing the **Inventory** class.
+It allows us to organize the different **Items** a **Player** may be holding and somewhat reduces the unnecessary complexity of managing all of their items.

 The main Java class needed for executing the system in the source code can be found at the directory location: software-design-vu/src/main/java/Main.java